 where the partition function \(Z(\rvx, \rvy^{1:i-1})\) is now tractable since the summation is now over all possible values of just a \emph{single} variable \(y^{i}\)---it is a summation over possible tokens in the vocabulary.

-Note however that it is unclear whether the resulting distribution is equivalent/approximating the RLHF policy in \eqref{eq:policy}. \citet{khanov2023alignment} do train the reward model with the Bradley-Terry loss, but it is trained only with complete sequences, i.e.\ \(r_\phi(\rvy \vert \rvx)\), while it is used to score partial sequences, i.e.\ \(r_\phi(\rvy^{1:i} \vert \rvx)\).
+However, it is unclear whether the resulting distribution is equivalent/approximating the RLHF policy in \eqref{eq:policy}. \citet{khanov2023alignment} do train the reward model with the BT loss, but it is trained only with complete sequences, i.e.\ \(r_\phi(\rvy \vert \rvx)\), while it is used to score partial sequences, i.e.\ \(r_\phi(\rvy^{1:i} \vert \rvx)\).
 Hence, it is unclear whether the inferred scores for partial sequences are reasonable.
-Meanwhile, \citet{deng2023reward} learn the reward model by minimizing a cumulative squared loss to distill a full-sequence reward model instead of using the Bradley-Terry loss \eqref{eq:bradley-terry}, making the connection to RLHF policy looser.
-In \cref{sec:method} we show that reward models trained only with complete sequences can assign arbitrary scores to partial sequences and in \cref{sec:experiments} we show empirically that the resulting RGTG policy therefore underperforms that of PPO or DPO.
+In \cref{sec:method} we show that reward models trained only with complete sequences can assign arbitrary scores to partial sequences, and in \cref{sec:experiments} we show empirically that the resulting RGTG policy therefore underperforms that of PPO or DPO.
+Meanwhile, \citet{deng2023reward} learn the reward model by minimizing a cumulative squared loss to distill a full sequence reward model instead of using the BT loss \eqref{eq:bradley-terry}, making the connection to RLHF policy looser. \citet{mudgalcontrolled} also distill a partial reward model from a full sequence reward model, but the tokenwise policy is not the marginal of the full-sequence policy.
+Nevertheless, tokens are sampled from a different tokenwise RL formulation that follows a similar derivation as RLHF.